Artist / Maker - I am a full time visual artist AND HSC Visual Arts mentor.

 The current ephemeral works and sculpture in the galleries are a continuation and a variation on, a years long daily discipline of creating an artwork regardless of circumstance, weather or location and using only materials from the ground, found in the moment.

 In 2015, I exhibited a portion of this project in London at the Kings Place Gallery, I was also invited to speak about the project at a TEDx regional talk - "The Art of Saying Yes !"
 I completed this task each day, not only in various parts of Australia, but in Shanghai and San Francisco as well and finishing up the year as a part of the Avalon Art Carnival - a public works program curated by Kendal Henry, the current Public Arts Director of New York.

-Most recently in January 2017, I was invited to exhibit at Singapore Contemporary's inaugural PHOTO17, curated by Patricia de la Motte, after finishing up 2016 with exhibitions at the Royal Botanical Gardens of Sydney and the The Other Art Fair Sydney.
+In January 2017, I was invited to exhibit at Singapore Contemporary's inaugural PHOTO17, curated by Patricia de la Motte (Curator of Contemporary Photography Singapore Art Gallery / Museum) after finishing up 2016 with exhibitions at the Royal Botanical Gardens of Sydney and the The Other Art Fair Sydney.

-The backgrounds in some of my work, play an equal part as the materials I lay upon it.
+The backgrounds in some of my works, play an as equal part as the materials I lay upon it.